plafer/plafer.github.io/_posts/2015-09-08-nextTick-vs-setImmediate.md

 	  console.log('Print this immediately!');
     });

-Firstly, the `callback` function gets queued in an internal queue that keep tracks of all immediate callbacks that need to be executed.
+First of all, the `callback` function gets queued in an internal queue that keep tracks of all immediate callbacks that need to be executed.
 Next, a *check* handle is registered on the event loop; its associated callback is a simple function that runs all the `callback` functions queued in the above-mentioned queue.
 Therefore, whenever the loop